 Section IX - SC 2: States that a Malfunction Abatement Plan (MAP) shall be kept on file at the facility.
-A malfunction abatement plan is kept.
+I verified that a malfunction abatement plan is kept and has been updated to reflect recent changes.

 FG-CAMTO

 FG-CAMTO consists of 11 natural gas fired thermal oxidizers (TO) serving forty-six (46) dynamometer test cells.
 The 46 engine dynamometer test cells house a total of 80 engine dynamometer test stands.